phamdat721101/leo_agent/README.md

 # Leo Agent

-Leo Agent is an innovative TypeScript project that leverages AI technology to optimize yield using XIOn tokens.
-This intelligent agent is designed to analyze market conditions, token performance, and various other factors to maximize returns for XIOn token holders.
+Leo Agent is an innovative TypeScript project that leverages AI technology to optimize yield using ICP tokens.
+This intelligent agent is designed to analyze market conditions, token performance, and various other factors to maximize returns for ICP token holders.

 ## Features

 - AI-powered yield optimization
 - Real-time market analysis
-- Automated decision-making for XIOn token management
+- Automated decision-making for ICP token management
 - Performance tracking and reporting
 - User-friendly interface for easy interaction